EleutherAI/gpt-neox/README.md

 ## Eleuther Cluster

 We run our experiments on a Kubernetes cluster generously provided by [CoreWeave](https://coreweave.com/).
 The `/kubernetes/` directory contains code designed to facilitate work on our server.
-If you are an EleuthrrAI member, see the [corresponding read-me](kubernetes/README.md) for information about how to use our cluster.
+If you are an EleutherAI member, see the [corresponding read-me](kubernetes/README.md) for information about how to use our cluster.

 ## Licensing